makma/fingerprintjs.com/content/index/payment-fraud.md

 hero:
   title: Payment Fraud Prevention and Detection
   description: Stop payment fraud in all its forms with accurate user
     identification.
-Use FingerprintJS to keep chargebacks to a minimum, protecting your bottom-line and seller reputation.
+Use Fingerprint to keep chargebacks to a minimum, protecting your bottom-line and seller reputation.
   ctaText: Create Account
   ctaHref: https://dashboard.fingerprintjs.com/signup
   openCtaNewTab: false
 cardSection:
-  title: Add FingerprintJS to your tech stack to protect your payments
+  title: Add Fingerprint to your tech stack to protect your payments
   subtitle: ""
   cards:
     - icon: /img/uploads/anonymous_user_identification.png